bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `DCDB` rec ndim ind

-Defaults: last_read 1 1
+Defaults: rrec 1 1

 Description:
-`DCDB` decodes a linear block index ind into a vector of actual values associated with each dimension of the blocked record.
-The conversion uses information about the block layout of a record rec which defaults to the last record that was read.
+`DCDB` decodes a linear block index ind into a vector of actual values representing positions in each dimension of a [blocked record](syntax#blocked_records).
+The conversion uses information about the block layout of a record to perform this conversion.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
 For example when used on a dataset from a multi dimensional experiment stored as a blocked record, `DCDB` will convert a linear block index into indirect dimension time values.

-The value of ndim must not exceed the number of block dimensions.
-For a 2D dataset this would be 1 for a 3D it would be 2 etc. ndim specifies how many dimensions are accounted for before the linear index.
+The second parameter, ndim, specifies how many dimensions are accounted for before the linear index.
 For example in a 3D data set ndim set to 1 will indicate that only the direct dimension is already accounted for and the linear index is over the last two dimensions.
-The result will be two values corresponding to the position of the other two dimensions.
+The result will be two values corresponding to the positions in the other two dimensions.
 A value of 2 on the other hand would consider the linear index to only be over the final dimension and only one value will be printed.
+If ndim is omitted RNMR will prompt for it with 1 as a default.
+The value of ndim must be greater than 0 and less than the number of dimensions in the blocked record.

+If no index is specified RNMR will prompt for it with 1 as a default.
 The value of ind must not exceed the product of the sizes of the dimensions that the linear index is over.
 For example in a 3D data set with 32X64 blocks ind can be up to 2048 when ndim is 1 but only up to 64 if ndim is 2.
 ## DCDBP
 Convert linear block index to vector indices